pallets-eco/wtforms/docs/validators.rst

     scenarios, the password change form::

         class ChangePassword(Form):
-            password = PasswordField('New Password', [Required(), EqualTo('confirm', message='Passwords must match')])
+            password = PasswordField('New Password', [InputRequired(), EqualTo('confirm', message='Passwords must match')])
             confirm  = PasswordField('Repeat Password')

-    In the example, we use the Required validator to prevent the EqualTo validator from trying to see if the passwords do not match if there was no passwords specified at all.
-Because Required stops the validation chain, EqualTo is not run in the case the password field is left empty.
+    In the example, we use the InputRequired validator to prevent the EqualTo validator from trying to see if the passwords do not match if there was no passwords specified at all.
+Because InputRequired stops the validation chain, EqualTo is not run in the case the password field is left empty.

 .. autoclass:: wtforms.validators.InputRequired